 In my previous employments, I’ve had several experiences submitting timesheets.

 With one organization, we were required to submit a timesheet every month, and with another, every 2 weeks.

-Personally, I felt that it’s better if we’re require to submit every fortnight so that we won’t have much trouble remembering what we’ve done in within this shorter period.
+Personally, I felt that it’s better if we’re required to submit every fortnight so that we won’t have much trouble remembering what we’ve done within this shorter period.

 There are times when you would be working on the same project for 3 months.
 Your timesheet would be very easy to fill up.
 But if you’re working on different projects every single day, then it’s really important to log that down at the end of each day.

-Some organizations would just provide a timesheet template in Excel format for all staffs to key in and submit by month end.
+Some organizations would just provide a timesheet template in Excel format for all staff to key in and submit by month end.
 The problem with this is the reconciliation by the accounts personnel becomes a hassle.
-Imagine having to open up 50 Excel sheets and summing up the total number of hours spent for a particular project.
-This process itself could take days to complete, depending on the number of employee and projects you have.
+Imagine having to open up 50 Excel sheets and summing up the total number of hours spent on a particular project.
+This process itself could take days to complete, depending on the number of employees and projects you have.

 One that I can recommend, which is free and open source is Achievo – a Project Management Software.

 Achievo is not meant for just tracking time but includes other Project Management related features as well, such as:

 - Human Resource Management (HRM)

 To allow your employee to enter their daily time registrations, you’ll first need to add in their details.